Coupa Software Reports Fourth Quarter & Full Year Fiscal 2021 Financial Results

 SAN MATEO, Calif. – March 16, 2021 – Coupa Software (NASDAQ: COUP) today announced financial results for its fourth quarter and fiscal year ended January 31, 2021.

 “This year, we delivered record financial results across all key measures amid a difficult macroeconomic environment,” said Rob Bernshteyn, chairman and chief executive officer at Coupa.
 “As part of our strategy to develop and own the Business Spend Management market, we continued to invest meaningfully into all areas of our business.
-We also made strategic acquisitions in supply chain design and planning, treasury, and the enhancement of our supplier diversity and travel and expense offerings.
+We also made strategic acquisitions in supply chain design and planning and demand planning, treasury management, and the enhancement of our supplier diversity and travel and expense offerings.
 We believe that we are now more optimally positioned than ever to deliver broad based global customer success.”

 Fourth Quarter Results: